Carley float: In fiction

 The 1942 British war film In Which We Serve centres on a group of survivors clinging to a Carley float.
 As they suffer from both the elements and repeated strafing attacks, the story of how they each came to be there is told through a series of flashbacks.

+In Nicholas Monsarrat's 1951 novel The Cruel Sea the survivors of the fictional Royal Navy corvette Compass Rose gather on a pair of Carley floats after the ship is torpedoed south of Iceland.
+The ship has sunk so fast that nothing else is available.
+The men on one float are led through the night by Commander Ericson; the second by first officer Lockhart.
+11 men survive from a crew of 88 before they are rescued by a RN destroyer the next morning.
+This is also portrayed in the 1953 film of the same title.

 In the 1964 film Ensign Pulver, after an altercation on deck during a storm, the captain (played by Burl Ives) falls overboard in an apparent state of shock.
 The title character Ensign Pulver (Robert Walker), upon finding the captain cannot swim, releases a nearby Carley float as a life preserver.
 The captain in his state can't swim to the boat, so Ensign Pulver jumps in and pulls the captain onto the liferaft.
 The two spend some time in the raft together before washing up on an island.

 In the 2016 film USS Indianapolis: Men of Courage the crew are stranded in South Pacific clinging to square-shaped Carley floats.